 Saturday Morning Safari –

 Enroll your child for Saturday morning fun at the Zoo!
-January thru May – The 2017 Spring Saturday Safari schedule is now available for download.
+January thru May – The 2017 Fall Saturday Safari schedule is now available for download.
 The schedule includes details on our Jr. Zookeeper Camp during spring break.

 Summer Safari Camps – June thru August 2017 – Download the 2017 Summer Safari schedule.
 For kids starting at age 4, these exciting summer camps offer games, stories, zoo tours, and up-close encounters with animals.
 Spend your summer at the Zoo!